 Nanolearning programs can be deployed through different modalities such as short e-learning tutorial with text, images, audio and video for designing onboarding programs or sales training programs.
 They could be short video-based learning programs from 20 seconds to two minutes, for instant learning, or infographics.

 Here are the questions you could possibly ask:

 Nanolearning modules address one key objective and help in reinforcing or introducing a core concept or providing performance support where required.
 If you try and map it to Bloom’s Taxonomy levels, it would be suitable for the Remembering and Understanding levels, as compared to the higher levels.

 3. Factor in a mobile-first design.

-Nanolearning is mobile-friendly; making it easy to access.
+eLearning companies can build Nanolearning programs that are mobile-friendly; making them easy to access.
 However, before you design for mobiles, ensure that your learner groups will access the training on their phones or tablets or whether these devices are allowed in their workspace.
 Ensure you have considered the location where you can host your content, you want learners to access the training fast, without too many logins.

 4. Choose the modality.